Nu1LCTF/n1ctf-2019/EGG/php-waf-challenge/php-waf-challenge/readme.md

 ## Preparation

-Before you build/start the docker, you should change external MySQL server connection keywords in `frontend/update_rand.py` and `index.php`.
+Before you build/start the docker, you should change external MySQL server connection keywords in `frontend/app/update_rand.py` and `frontend_show_data/index.php`.

 ## Get Start